-The ISL6431A makes simple work out of implementing a complete control and protection scheme for a DC-DC stepdown converter.
-Designed to drive N-channel MOSFETs in a synchronous buck topology, the ISL6431A integrates the control, output adjustment, monitoring and protection functions into a single 8-Lead package.
+The ISL6520B makes simple work out of implementing a complete control scheme for a DC-DC stepdown converter.
+Designed to drive N-channel MOSFETs in a synchronous buck topology, the ISL6520B integrates the control, output adjustment and monitoring functions into a single 8-Lead package.

-The ISL6431A provides simple, single feedback loop, voltage-mode control with fast transient response.
+The ISL6520B provides simple, single feedback loop, voltage-mode control with fast transient response.
 The output voltage can be precisely regulated to as low as 0.8V, with a maximum tolerance of $\pm 1.5\%$ over temperature and line voltage variations.
-The device is capable of sinking, as well as sourcing current.
 A fixed frequency oscillator reduces design complexity, while balancing typical application cost and efficiency.